Chris Moody

 Chris Moody (born 19 October 1953) is an English professional golfer.

+Career

-Moody turned professional in 1973 and joined the European Tour in 1979.
-He made the top one hundred on the European Tour Order of Merit twelve times between 1980 and 1992, with a best ranking of nineteenth in 1988.
+In 1973, Moody turned professional.
+He joined the European Tour in 1979.
+Moody made the top one hundred on the European Tour Order of Merit twelve times between 1980 and 1992 with a best ranking of #19 in 1988.
 It was in 1988 that he collected his only European Title at that year's Ebel European Masters Swiss Open.
-He also had two second places finishes on the tour.
-In 2004 he played on the European Seniors Tour, but he did not achieve any top ten finishes.
+Moody also had two runner-up finishes on tour.

+In 2004, Moody played on the European Seniors Tour but he did not achieve any top ten finishes.